-Chewonki Foundation, with the generous financial support of the Emanuel and Pauline A. Lerner Foundation, as part of the Aspirations Incubator, runs the Waypoint program, a six-year youth mentoring program for middle school and high school students from Maine Regional School Unit 1 (Arrowsic, Bath, Phippsburg, and Woolwich).
+Chewonki Foundation, with the generous financial support of the Rural Futures Fund, as part of the Aspirations Incubator, runs the Waypoint program, a six-year youth mentoring program for middle school and high school students from Maine Regional School Unit 1 (Arrowsic, Bath, Phippsburg, and Woolwich).

 The Chewonki Waypoint Program draws on Chewonki’s outdoor education experience and facilities across Maine, to provide participants from RSU1 with opportunities for self-discovery, aspiration, and leadership development.
 This is done through outdoor learning, ongoing mentorship, increasing a sense of civic responsibility, expanding worldviews, and encouraging focused preparation for life after high school.